Azure-Samples/semantic-kernel-rag-chat/README.md

 # Chapter 1: ChatGPT
-In this section will create a minimal chat implementation for using Semantic Kernel as a foundation for enterprise data ingestion, long-term memory, plug-ins, and more.
+In this section will create a minimal chat implementation for a chat application that uses Semantic Kernel Semantic Kernel as a foundation for enterprise data ingestion, long-term memory, plug-ins, and more.
+We will write a C# Azure Function in detail from scratch that wraps all AI calls using SK and we will use a prebuilt C# console app as our UI for the chat app.

 ## Configure your environment
 Before you get started, make sure you have the following requirements in place: